 Suspicious network activity can refer to several behaviors involving abnormal access patterns, database activities, file changes, and other out-of-the-ordinary actions that can indicate an attack or data breach.

-It is important to recognize these activities because it can help pinpoint the source and nature of the breach, allowing you to act quickly to correct the security threat and minimize damage.
+Recognizing these activities is critical because you can help pinpoint the source and nature of the breach, allowing you to act quickly to correct the security threat and minimize damage.
 Here are some of the most common examples of suspicious activity:

-• Account abuse: The abuse of privileged accounts is one of the most common signs of an insider attack, and symptoms to watch for are modified audit trails, sharing of account access, and the accessing of sensitive information without a need.
+- Account abuse: The abuse of privileged accounts is one of the most common signs of an insider attack.
+Symptoms to watch for are modified audit trails, sharing of account access, and the accessing of sensitive information without a need.

-• File changes: Configuration changes to files—including replacement, modifications, file additions, and deletion—is a classic sign of a data breach because it indicates somebody has infiltrated your network and is trying not to be discovered.
+- File changes: Configuration changes to files—including replacement, modifications, file additions, and deletion—are a classic sign of a data breach because they indicate that somebody has infiltrated your network and is trying not to be discovered.

 Is Suspicious Network Activity the Same for All Organizations?

 Though there are common signs of suspicious activity, the specifics will vary within industries and organizations of different sizes.
-The reason for these differences is that different hackers have different reasons for attempting to breach a network.
+This is because different hackers have different reasons for attempting to breach a network.

 Related Read: Challenges of Infrastructure Security